isomerpages/govtech-corp/media/technews/_posts/2020-11-10-post-5 Movies and TV Shows that can teach you about tech!.md

 around a bunch of programmers who are brilliant at coding but not so great at getting a company up and running.</p>
 <p>We go through everything about start-up life together with our merry band
-of misfits, from boardroom machinations between founders to how&nbsp;
-<a href="https://www.investopedia.com/terms/v/venturecapitalist.asp" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">venture capitalists</a>&nbsp;can be the maker and crusher of entrepreneurial
+of misfits, from boardroom machinations between founders to how&nbsp; venture capitalists&nbsp;can be the maker and crusher of entrepreneurial dreams.
-dreams.
-We even get a helpful 101 on the&nbsp;<a href="https://en.wikipedia.org/wiki/Scrum_(software_development)" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">Scrum</a>&nbsp;workflow
-in an episode where the long-suffering head of business development tries to instill some discipline and structure to the freewheeling team.</p>
+We even get a helpful 101 on the&nbsp;Scrum&nbsp;workflow in an episode where the long-suffering head of business development tries to instill some discipline and structure to the freewheeling team.</p>
 <p>There’s also the rivalry with a fictional giant tech firm that will stop
 at nothing to bring its opponent to heel, reminiscent of the ongoing debate about whether the largest Silicon Valley companies are engaging in&nbsp;
-<a href="https://www.theguardian.com/technology/2019/jun/03/tech-monopoly-congress-increases-antitrust-scrutiny-on-facebook-google-amazon" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">monopolistic behaviour</a>.</p>
+monopolistic behaviour.</p>
 <p>As the real-life image of tech went from universal force for good to potential
 purveyor of evil in the wrong hands in recent years, the show also takes a turn for the dark in exploring the ethical dilemma of whether a few guys who wrote a bunch of code should have this much power and influence over vast swaths of humanity.
-Watch out for&nbsp;<a href="https://finance.yahoo.com/news/the-best-silicon-valley-cameos-so-far-211155435.html" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">cameos</a>&nbsp;from actual tech moguls and journalists for an added dose of realism.</p>
+Watch out for&nbsp;cameos&nbsp;from actual tech moguls and journalists for an added dose of realism.</p>
 <h3>The Great Hack</h3>
 <p><em>What you can learn: Data and social media’s impact on democracy</em>
 </p>
 <p>It has now been widely reported that social media can be exploited to
 influence elections, but the relentless news cycle can make it difficult to remember the details.
-The Great Hack takes an unsparing look at how political consulting firm&nbsp;<a href="https://www.nytimes.com/2018/04/04/us/politics/cambridge-analytica-scandal-fallout.html" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">Cambridge Analytica</a>&nbsp;harvested data from tens of millions of Facebook users without their consent and then used that information in the course of their work for various political campaigns.
+The Great Hack takes an unsparing look at how political consulting firm&nbsp;Cambridge Analytica&nbsp;harvested data from tens of millions of Facebook users without their consent and then used that information in the course of their work for various political campaigns.
 The ensuing public outcry when the scandal came to light compelled Facebook founder and CEO Mark Zuckerberg to testify before Congress and magnified calls for greater regulation of social media.</p>